Thought Leadership

 If directors ‘allow’ an offence to take place by tolerating a poor compliance culture, the organisation may be found guilty of an offence in some instances.
 Further, the strength of an organisation’s compliance framework may be relevant to the applicable penalty determined by a court for a breach of a statutory duty.

 The board must ensure that it receives adequate reporting in order to enable the directors to monitor and oversee the compliance framework and culture.
-Training of directors is important to ensure directors have an adequate understanding of relevant laws in order to enable them to make adequate inquiries of management.
+The training of directors is important to ensure that directors have an adequate understanding of relevant laws in order to enable them to make adequate inquiries of management.
 Directors must take the lead in ensuring that risk management, the compliance framework and the compliance culture remain adequate in practice.
 Leadership by the board must be true, both in practice and in theory, to the organisational culture the board wishes to cultivate.

 3. Proactive and respectful leadership

-Being consistent in the manner of oversight is an important element of satisfaction of directors’ duties as well as supporting harmonious and respectful relations between the board and management.
-Respect is a crucial element of the leadership style required of the board, to ensure the maintenance of productive working relations as well as demonstrating the appropriate organisational culture to all staff.
+Being consistent in the manner of oversight is an important element of the satisfaction of directors’ duties as well as supporting harmonious and respectful relations between the board and management.
+Respect is a crucial element of the leadership style required of the board to ensure the maintenance of productive working relations as well as demonstrating the appropriate organisational culture to all staff.

 4. Strong communication